margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## Rock and Roll ##
-You know how to rock, and you know how to rool.
+You know how to rock, and you know how to roll.
 So be who you are, and stay true to your soul.

 <br>